 AZSEC 2018 Heads to the Biosphere 2It's an exciting year for the Arizona Student Energy Conference, an annual graduate student conference on renewable energy science, technology, and policy at the energy-water nexus.
 Featured is keynote speaker: Dr. Cherry Murray, Professor of Technology and Public Policy in Engineering and Applied Sciences, and Department of Physics at Harvard University.

 IES - Leading the Way in Biofuel & Bioproduct Research

 IES has been awarded a $15 million grant that includes a new Center for Sustainable Bioeconomy for Arid Regions (SBAR).
-The 5-year grant is a multidisciplinary, intercollegiate research project awarded by USDA-NIFA that will address the nation's need for biofuel and bioproducts.
-The research f
+The 5-year grant is a multidisciplinary, intercollegiate research project awarded by USDA-NIFA that will help to address the nation's need for biofuel and bioproducts.
+The re

 UA Food-Energy-Water Research Teams With AZ Navajo Tribal Education

 Titled Indigenous Food, Energy, and Water Security and Sovereignty (Indigi-FEWSS), the goal of this project is to educate and engage students, with an emphasis on recruitment of first-generation and minority students seeking opportunities, to make a difference in developing communities.

 A message from IES Interim Director, Neal Armstrong, PhD